scanoss/fossology/README.md

 ![enter image description here](wires.png)
 # SCANOSS Agent for FOSSOlogy
+### Background
-## This is a temporary repository until SCANOSS Agent gets finally merged to FOSSOlogy master branch
+This is a temporary repository only useful until the SCANOSS Agent contribution is merged into FOSSology

 <h3>Introduction</h3>